+Company Profile

-Company Profile Islamic Republic Of Iran Shipping Lines (IRISL)
+Islamic Republic Of Iran Shipping Lines (IRISL)

-Strengths Throughput at Iranian ports continued to grow through the downturn.
-IRISL is state-owned.
-Weaknesses IRISL has had severe operational difficulties as a result of sanctions against it.
-The company has had a number of its ships impounded over payment issues.
-Iran's political isolation limits the company's ability to attract new investment funds and acquire the latest technology.
-Partly owned subsidiary Irano Hind Shipping Company has ceased operations.
-Opportunities The return of Iran to the negotiating table could see sanctions against Iranian shipping companies slackened.
-EU sanctions targeting IRISL have been ruled non-justifiable by the EU High Court.
-Threats Should current talks ultimately fail, sanctions against Iran and IRISL may be further strengthened, making it impossible for the company to operate at a profit.
-Middle East unrest continues.
-Should Iran undergo widespread political turmoil it would impact on IRISL's business.
-Given political and trade restrictions IRISL may lose market share to other Gulf and Middle Eastern shipping lines.
-150 of IRISL's subsidiaries and affiliated companies have now been added to the US's blacklist.
+- Throughput at Iranian ports continued to grow through the downturn. - IRISL is state-owned.

+- IRISL has had severe operational difficulties as a result of sanctions against it. - The company has had a number of its ships impounded over payment issues. - Iran's political isolation limits the company's ability to attract new investment funds and acquire the latest technology. - Partly-owned subsidiary Irano Hind Shipping Company has ceased operations.

+The return of Iran to the negotiating table could see sanctions against Iranian shipping companies slackened.

+- Should current talks ultimately fail, sanctions against Iran and IRISL may be further strengthened, making it impossible for the company to operate at a profit. - Middle East unrest continues.
+Should Iran undergo widespread political turmoil it would impact on IRISL's business. - Given political and trade restrictions IRISL may lose market share to other Gulf and Middle Eastern shipping lines. - 150 of IRISL's subsidiaries and affiliated companies have now been added to the US's blacklist.

+Company Overview
-Company Overview Islamic Republic of Iran Shipping Lines (IRISL) was founded out of Aria Shipping in 1979 following the Islamic Revolution.
-Many of the company's vessels were lost during the Iran-Iraq war, and subsequently, IRISL's vessels have been named after the war's

-'martyrs and cities', according to the liner's website.
+Islamic Republic of Iran Shipping Lines (IRISL) was founded out of Aria Shipping in 1979 following the Islamic Revolution.
+Many of the company's vessels were lost during the Iran-Iraq war, and subsequently, IRISL's vessels have been named after the war's 'martyrs and cities', according to the liner's website.
 It is involved in container and dry bulk shipping and has some 7,000 employees.